 - Visitors end up on sites that are up to date with the latest trends

 - Visitors got used to certain behavior, like Google Search

 Does your website date from 2013 or earlier?
 When building it, you probably didn't take into account today's omnipresent mobile visitors.
-But also the cookie legislation has changed, Facebook and Google launched Mobile Accelerated Pages, and chatbots are talking (semi)automatic to your visitors.
+But also the cookie legislation has changed and chatbots are talking (semi)automatic to your visitors.

 Furthermore, it's becoming increasingly important to consider your visitors as individuals and to personalize your website for every user thoroughly.
 Did you know that today, we use the term immersive websites rather than informative websites?
 Immersive websites focus on brand experience.

 And as we told before, most visitors probably end up on your website through a search engine like Google Search.
 They expect your site to support the same search behavior.

 One way or another, all these trends affect your website.
 Do you want to update your site?
 You can easily add some trends afterwards.
 Other trends will require structural changes.

 Let's use the house metaphor once more: a new carpet easily brightens up your house, while replacing the old kitchen takes more time.
 Just like making your website responsive requires more work than updating the layout of your blog articles.

 Headless websites: decouple backend and frontend.